ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/retrieve.rst

     GET /v2/groups/{groupType}/{groupId}/victimAssets/{associatedVictimAssetType}

-For example, we could use the following query to find all Email Addresses that are Victim Assets which are associated the Threat with ID 12345:
+For example, we could use the following query to find all Victim Assets that are Email Addresses which are associated with the Threat with ID 12345:

 .. code::